So You Think You Can Dance (American TV series) season 4: Format

-As in seasons 2 and 3, the finals began with 20 contestants, ten male and ten female.
-After partners are assigned, couples pick a dance style out of a hat, are rehearsed by a choreographer, and perform their routine.
+As in seasons 2 and 3, the live shows began with 20 contestants, ten female and ten male.
+After pairs are assigned, couples pick a dance style out of a hat, are rehearsed by a choreographer, and perform their routine.
 Following the airing of the performances, home viewers vote for their favorite couple.
-The bottom three couples (six dancers overall) are then liable for elimination by the judges on the live, or broadcast on Broadcast delay in the western United States, results show.
-All six dancers perform a solo, after which the judges eliminate one male and one female contestant.
-If the eliminated dancers are not from the same couple, their respective partners form a new pair for the following week's performances.
-Once the field of dancers is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
-The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual dancer, and the male and female with the lowest number of votes are eliminated each week.
+The bottom three couples (six contestants overall) are then liable for elimination by the judges on the live, or broadcast on Broadcast delay in the western United States, results show.
+All six contestants perform a solo, after which the judges eliminate one female contestant and one male contestant.
+If the eliminated contestants are not from the same couple, their respective pairs form a new pair for the following week's performances.
+Once the field of contestants is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
+The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual contestant, and the female contestant and the male contestant with the lowest number of votes are eliminated each week.

-Because of the inclusion of performer William Wingfield into the top 20 dancers, Debbie Allen was ruled ineligible to perform duties as a Guest Judge during the Finals phase, as long as Wingfield remained in the competition.
-Wingfield is a Contemporary dancer from Nashville, Tennessee who trained under Allen at the Debbie Allen Dance Academy.
-He was voted off the competition on July 24, 2008.
-Because of Wingfield being eliminated, Debbie Allen was technically able to guest judge for the top six episode, but Adam Shankman was the guest judge instead.
+Because of the inclusion of performer William Wingfield into the top 20 contestants, Debbie Allen was ruled ineligible to perform duties as a Guest Judge during the Live Shows phase, as long as Wingfield remained in the competition.
+Wingfield is a Contemporary contestant from Nashville, Tennessee who trained under Allen at the Debbie Allen Dance Academy.
+He was sent homethe competition on July 24, 2008.
+Because of Wingfield being eliminated, Debbie Allen was technically able to guest judge for the top six episode semi-finals, but Adam Shankman was the guest judge instead.